 The white-painted inn (which is sadly not expected to reopen any time soon) is located near the summit of Wormadale Hill, which explains the excellent sea views from the bar.

-The fishing industry is a huge part of life in Shetland, and in series five a fish factory will become a big part of the story.
+The fishing industry is a huge part of life in Shetland, and in season five a fish factory becomes a big part of the story.

 "That's all shot in Shetland," Coulter says.
 "The exterior of the fish factory is actually an old fish factory, an unused fish factory, but the interior of the fish factory was a working fish factory in Lerwick."

 Exteriors were shot at a closed fish farm near Bixter on Shetland, while the interior scenes were filmed at Grieg Seafood in Lerwick – the largest salmon farmer in Shetland.